Welcome to the Worldwide Greathead family my One-Name Study - Person Page 671

 Jane Whitelock1

-Jane Whitelock was born about 1801 in Grinton, Yorkshire, England.2 She was the daughter of Matthew Whitelock and Elizabeth Hutchinson.
-She was baptized on 7 April 1801 in Grinton, Yorkshire, England.1 She married Thomas Greathead, son of Thomas Greathead and Ruth Whitelock, on 6 April 1830 in Cogden Hall, Downholme, Yorkshire, England, by the Rev D Hick.1,3 She died on 20 November 1838 in 58 Bridge Road, Lambeth, London, England, from consumption.
+Jane Whitelock was baptised on 7 April 1801 in Grinton, Richmond, Yorkshire, England.1 She was the daughter of Matthew Whitelock and Elizabeth Hutchinson.
+She married Thomas Greathead, son of Thomas Greathead and Ruth Whitelock, on 6 April 1830 in Cogden Hall, Grinton, Richmond, Yorkshire, England, by the Rev D Hick.1,2 Jane died on 20 November 1838 in 58 Bridge Road, Lambeth, London, England, aged 37 from consumption.
 Her death was registered by Mary Hauxey of 6 Great Union Street, Kensington Causeway.
-An announcement of her death was placed in the Times newspaper of Thursday 22 November 1838 "On 20th inst aged 37 Jane the beloved wife of Mr T Greathead Bridge Road, Lambeth."4,2,1 She was buried in Lambeth Cemetery, Lambeth, London, England, Jane was interred at the cemetery this information is recorded on the headstone of her daughter Jane in St Michael and All Angels Church in Downholme.
-Her husband is interred at Norwood Cemetery.1
+An announcement of her death was placed in the Times newspaper of Thursday 22 November 1838 "On 20th inst aged 37 Jane the beloved wife of Mr T Greathead Bridge Road, Lambeth."3,4,1 Jane was buried on 28 November 1838 in St Mary, Lambeth, London, England, Jane was interred at the cemetery this information is recorded on the headstone of her daughter Jane in St Michael and All Angels Church in Downholme.
+Her husband is interred at Norwood Cemetery.1,5,6

 Children of Jane Whitelock and Thomas Greathead